andrejacobs/ajfs/Planning/Specs.md

 -   `export`

     -   Export a database to different formats.
+    -   `-f, --full`: Display the full path including the root path of when the database was created.
     -   `--format=csv` Export to a CSV format.
 The default option.
     -   `--format=json` Export to a JSON format.
     -   `--format=hashdeep` Export to a format compatible with hashdeep.